mdlacasse/Owl/README.md

 if the user provides means, volatility (expressed as standard deviation), and optionally the correlations between the different assets return rates provided as a matrix, or a list of the off-diagonal elements (see the notebook tutorial for details).
-Average rates over a data period can also be chosen.
+Average rates calculated over a historical data period can also be chosen.

 Monte Carlo simulations capabilities are included  and prodide a success rate and a histogram of the outcome.
 These simulations can be used for either determining the maximum net spending amount under